argovis/documentation/docs/_sources/api/qsp.rst.txt

 Standardized query string parameters
 ------------------------------------

 Wherever possible, our API defines QSPs consistently across datasets.
-The following QSPs are resused across many routes, and will be referred to in following sections:
+The following QSPs are reused across many routes, and will be referred to in following sections:

 .. admonition:: QSPs AND